Regarding the Pain of Others by Susan Sontag

 The entire book is encapsulated on its strangest page, the one containing the epigraphs:

 The dirty nurse, Experience…

-I don’t mean this as the slight that the proud Sontag would no doubt take it as, but these quotations are the most brilliant thing in Regarding the Pain of Others.
+I don’t mean this as the slight that the proud Sontag would no doubt hear in it, but these quotations are the most brilliant thing in Regarding the Pain of Others.
 First, we have the tension between moral seriousness and aesthetic irony exemplified by the juxtaposition of two opposite 19th-century poets, a French immoralist and an English sentimentalist.
 Yet the puzzlingly brief quotations from each poet reverse their presumed positions.
-We would expect Queen Victoria’s favorite poet to be writing odes to the vanquished (e.g., “The Charge of the Light Brigade”) and the decadent Frenchman to be fantasizing about dirty nurses, yet Sontag gives us the reverse: Tennyson the aesthete and Baudelaire the moralist.
+We would expect Queen Victoria’s favorite poet to be writing odes to the vanquished (e.g., “The Charge of the Light Brigade”) and the decadent, satanic Frenchman to be fantasizing about dirty nurses or corrupt suckling, yet Sontag gives us the reverse: Tennyson the aesthete and Baudelaire the moralist.

 The epigraphs announce the reunion of the sundered halves of her sensibility as well as her abandonment of extremism.
 If this quiet moderation makes the book at times banal, it is a banality Sontag earned with each previous reinvention of herself.
 And if the book’s calm was refreshing in the garish bomb-glare of the Bush years, isn’t it also a relief in our time of even more violent rhetoric?
 The injunction to stand back and think is as timely as ever, even if this book, less than 20 years old, seems to have fallen to our hands from a distant era, as it was written on the eve of social media’s swallowing whole of culture.